Photo of BSAC New Zealand Club BSAC New Zealand Club

 The members clubs are most likely to lose when it comes to renewal, are Ocean Diver trainees at the end of their first year of membership.
 It's important to keep all members happy and engaged in club life of course, but a key area of focus needs to be members in their first year.

-Dai Atkins, BSAC's National Diving Officer (NDO), shares his top tips for keeping the momentum up with your trainees and inspiring them to stay with your club after qualifying, and keeping your qualified members equally entertained!
+Dai Atkins, BSAC's former National Diving Officer (NDO), shares his top tips for keeping the momentum up with your trainees and inspiring them to stay with your club after qualifying, and keeping your qualified members equally entertained!

 To keep your trainees inspired (and your qualified members equally entertained), it’s important to make sure your club is a fun choice for anyone interested in scuba diving and snorkelling.